PUP-MSC-Web-Development/ArcticBlaze/Documentation/README.md

-<h1 align="center">🌐 MSC Web Development Upskilling Challenge</h1>

 <div style="align: center;">
   <img src="../assets/documentation banner.png" alt="Banner Placeholder - Welcome Image">
 </div>

-Welcome to the Documentation Hub for the **MSC Web Development Upskilling Challenge**!
+Welcome to the Documentation Hub for **ArcticBlaze**!
 Here, you'll find a well-curated collection of resources from **Microsoft Learn** and other valuable materials designed to enhance your skills in both **frontend** and **backend development**.
 This challenge is designed to help you build a solid foundation in web development.
 Ready to dive in?
 Follow the structured learning path and make the most out of this journey! 🚀

 Each module is packed with **practical examples** and **hands-on projects** to ensure you're not just learning theory but also applying your knowledge in **real-world scenarios**.
 Let's get coding and bring your ideas to life! 💻🔥